ugGit/mdl_interactions_plugin/README.md

 - `docs/`: relevant papers and _log event - event category_ mapping file(s).
 - `sql_queries/`: an SQL script to extract data directly from the Moodle database with explanations of the queries used.
 - `Interactions 2.0 Updated (old plugin)/`: the old Moodle Interactions Plugin which has been developped for Moodle 2.0.

+## Moodle Docker Environment

+The here contained `docker-compose.yml` configuration file allows to setup a containerized Moodle instance.
+If `docker` and `docker-compose` have been installed, simply run the following command and access the Moodle instance on http://localhost:8000:

+`$ docker-compose up`